-Human dignity, freedom, democracy, equality, the rule of law and respect for human rights – these values have been embedded in the EU treaties right from the start.
+Human dignity, freedom, democracy, equality, the rule of law and respect for human rights – these values are embedded in the EU treaties.
 Now they have been reinforced by the Charter of Fundamental Rights.

 Human rights are universal.

 Human rights mean many things to many people.

 The 2012 strategic framework and action plan on human rights and democracy is designed to improve the effectiveness and consistency of EU human rights policy as a whole.
 In 2012, the EU appointed its first ever EU Special Representative for Human Rights, Mr. Stavros Lambrinidis.
 His role is to make EU external human rights policy more effective and bring it to public attention.

 In the EU, fundamental rights are guaranteed nationally by the constitutions of individual countries and at EU level by the EU Charter of Fundamental Rights (adopted in 2000 and binding on EU countries since 2009).
 After they have been through the national courts, individuals may, as a last resort, bring a case before the European Court of Human Rights.

 All EU institutions – the Commission, Parliament and Council – have a role to play in protecting human rights.
 They are backed up by the Fundamental Rights Agency, which identifies and analyses major trends in this field.

 The Charter embodies in a single instrument the fundamental rights that are binding upon the EU institutions and bodies.
 It also applies to national governments when they are implementing EU law.